 The course assessment is mostly carried out through written or oral exams, homework assignments, project deliverables, written essays and lab practicals.
 Combinations of these forms of assessment are also possible.
 The precise form of the examination and the relative weighing of the grades obtained from these parts are up to the discretion of the course lecturer.
+However, they are specified in the module handbook.

-Final written exams are usually held immediately after the end of the semester, i.e. February/March for the Winter Semester and end of July/August for the Summer Semester.
+Final written exams are usually held immediately after the end of the semester, i.e. February/March for the winter semester and end of July/August for the summer semester.
 Be aware that there are firm deadlines for exam registration some time after the first half of each semester.
 You can find more information below in Sec.
 4.7.

 In some modules it is possible to gain bonus points for the exam by completing optional homework assignments during the semester.